florian-beetz/bachelor-thesis/thesis.md

 JabRef uses several Scala dependencies, which follow the default Scala naming scheme consisting of the name of the project followed by an underscore followed by the Scala version.
-So an artifact with the name `latex2unicode_2.11` results in the module name `latex2unicode.2.12`, which is not a valid module name as the 2 directly follows a dot.
+So an artifact with the name `latex2unicode` for Scala 2.11 results in an artifact with the name `latex2unicode_2.12`.
+As a module with no module descriptor and no automatic module name, its name is interpreted to be `latex2unicode.2.12`, which is invalid as the 2 directly follows a dot.

 The Scala dependencies were also temporarily removed for the first iteration.